zonArt/openlp/documentation/manual/source/themes.rst

 will allow you to Import an Exported theme.
 Click the Import button, select the folder and the theme file, and click OK.
 Your imported theme will be in the Theme Manager.
-Import Theme will also handle version 1 Exports
+Import Theme will also handle version 1 Exports.
+You will need to check your imported theme since many of the values will have been defaulted.

 Rename Theme
 ============